wuguangxinchn/CarND-Vehicle-Detection/writeup_report.md

 #### 1. Briefly discuss any problems / issues you faced in your implementation of this project.
 Where will your pipeline likely fail?
 What could you do to make it more robust?

-Here I'll talk about the approach I took, what techniques I used, what worked and why, where the pipeline might fail and how I might improve it if I were going to pursue this project further.
+There are several points which i would like to improved/try if time allows:
+1. When training the model, more combinations should be tried and choose the best one.
+2. Combine the pipeline together with previous 'Advanced lane finding'
+3. Try other object detection approach like YOLO, integrate it into this project and compare with current solution.